CHTC/Articles/2025-12-15-using-ospool-to-design-proteins.md

 ---
-title: OSPool and Computing Power Helps Researchers Design New Proteins
+title: OSPool and Its Computing Capacity Helps Researchers Design New Proteins

 author: Sophie Dorros
 publish_on: